-- A selection of ‘scene’ pictures for each member of the class.
-(The pictures should contain a number of different aspects such as people ‘doing things along with vocabulary related to the scene’) Examples of these can be found in many teaching resource books particularly those aimed at young learners.
+- A selection of 'scene' pictures for each member of the class.
+The pictures should contain a number of different aspects such as people doing different things and vocabulary related to the scene.
+Examples of these can be found in many teaching resource books particularly those aimed at young learners.
 The activity itself can be used at all levels.

-- Draw or find a picture of a landscape or scene.
-Make sure you fill the picture with people doing things and vocabulary related to the scene.
+- Draw or use a picture of a scene.
+If drawing, make sure you fill the picture with people doing things and vocabulary related to the scene.

 - Give out blank pieces of paper and pencils.
 Describe your picture and ask the students to draw a picture based on your description.
 Students then describe their pictures to each other and compare results.
 At this point don't allow them to show each other their pictures.
 After they have described the pictures the students can then show each other their pictures and compare drawings.
 You can then show your picture in order for students to compare.

 - Ask the students to draw a picture similar to the example.
-They should be encouraged to choose different scenes such as in a park.
-At the fun fair.
-At a sports event.
-At a concert etc.
+They should be encouraged to choose different scenes such as in a park, at a funfair, at a sports event, at a concert, etc.

 - Give out a selection of pictures depicting various scenes.
-It’s ok for students to have the same pictures as long as they are not working together in the next part of the lesson.
+It's ok for students to have the same pictures as long as they are not working together for the next part of the activity.

 - Put students into pairs.
 Make sure they have a different picture from each other.
 Ask students to write a description of their picture similar to your example.
 Monitor and correct where necessary.